CHITTESH-S/Week-0_RISC-V_SoC_TapeOut/README.md

 ## Design Flow

-1. Chip Modeling (C): Define chip behavior in C, serving as the blueprint.
+1. **Chip Modeling (C)**: Define chip behavior in C, serving as the blueprint.

-2. RTL Design (Verilog): Convert C model to RTL description, partitioning into processor and peripherals.
+2. **RTL Design (Verilog)**: Convert C model to RTL description, partitioning into processor and peripherals.

-3. ASIC Synthesis: Translate RTL to gate-level netlist, integrating macros and analog IPs.
+3. **ASIC Synthesis**: Translate RTL to gate-level netlist, integrating macros and analog IPs.

-4. Physical Design (RTL-to-GDS): Floorplanning, placement, routing, and generation of GDSII file.
+4. **Physical Design (RTL-to-GDS)**: Floorplanning, placement, routing, and generation of GDSII file.

-5. Tape-Out: Perform DRC/LVS checks and send final GDSII to foundry.
+5. **Tape-Out**: Perform DRC/LVS checks and send final GDSII to foundry.

-6. Tape-In: Fabricate silicon wafers, cut into dies, and package into final chip.
+6. **Tape-In**: Fabricate silicon wafers, cut into dies, and package into final chip.

 ---